Possible Careers with a Degree in Architectural Engineering

 Source: U.S. Bureau of Labor Statistics

 Construction managers are responsible for the planning, development and coordination of construction projects.
 They may be owners of a company or salaried contractors of a larger firm.
-The BLS indicated that the employment of construction managers would likely increase 5% between 2014 and 2024, which is about average as all occupations.
-The median annual salary in May 2015 was reported as $87,400 for construction managers in all specializations, according to the BLS.
+The BLS indicated that the employment of construction managers would likely increase 11% between 2016 and 2026, which is faster than average in comparison to all occupations.
+The median annual salary in May 2017 was reported as $91,370 for construction managers in all specializations, according to the BLS.